 To determine the worst case noise impact on the façade of the building, we have chosen three points of reception (POR); one at the south east corner of Block C which is the closest noise sensitive room (bedroom, POR1) in proximity to both Innes Road and at Frank Bender Street and one at the south west corner of Block A, which is another noise sensitive room (bedroom, POR2).
-We have also chosen one additional point in the bedroom in the most north east unit of Block C (POR3).
-POR1 is located at the Plane of Window (POW) of the corner bedroom in the north east unit on the first floor of Block C at a height of 1.5m.
+POR1 is located at the Plane of Window (POW) of the corner bedroom in the south east unit on the first floor of Block C at a height of 1.5m.
 We have chosen this POR to represent this scenario for traffic noise from Innes Road and Frank Bender Street is a room which has a large glazing portion as a part of one its exterior walls.
 POR2 is located at the Plane of Window (POW) of the bedroom in the south west unit on the first floor at a height of 1.5m which also has a large area of glazing and will be mainly affected by noise from Innes Road.
-POR3 is analyzed in order to determine the traffic noise impact in units that are not patially shielded from Innes Road to determine whether the same mitigation measures are required in these units as for POR1 and POR2.
-The position of our points of reception is shown in Figure 4.1, 4.2 and 4.3 indicated by the blue cross.
-Table 4.2 below summarizes receiver heights and distances.
+We have also chosen one a point in the bedroom in the most north east unit of Block C (POR3).
+POR3 is analyzed in order to determine the traffic noise impact in units that are partially shielded from Innes Road to determine whether the same mitigation measures are required in these units as for POR1 and POR2.
+A fourth POR, POR4 is indicated at a height of 7.5m, 6m directly above POR1 in order to determine the noise levels at the top floor of the building.
+An additional POR located at the Outdoor Living Area (OLA) or Sitting Area at the rear of Block C was chosen as POR5.
+The additional OLAs, or Sitting Areas are more shielded or further away from noise sources than the Sitting Area chosen for POR5.